lingjzhu/probing-TTS-models/README.md

 --out_dir path_output_dir
 ```

+The current implementation is based on the Nvidia's public implementation of Tacotron2 and Waveglow
 ### References
 This project has benefited immensely from the following works.
 [Pre-Trained Chinese BERT with Whole Word Masking](https://github.com/ymcui/Chinese-BERT-wwm)